Terms & Conditions

 • The staff of Sea Queen fleet will make every effort to ensure safe diving holidays for all our guests; however, we urgently recommend a valid accident and medical insurance for all eventualities from every client.
 Baggage and term cancellation insurance is also recommended, just in case of unexpected problems before or during the journey.

-• National Park Rules: National and Marine Park rules must strictly be obeyed.
-Any kind of fishing is strictly forbidden during a safari, regardless of the route.
+• National Park Rules: National and Marine Park rules must be strictly followed.
+Any kind of fishing is strictly prohibited during a safari, regardless of the route.

-• Children: No children under the age of 4 will be allowed on the boat.
-Children over the age of 4 years and up to 15 years must be supervised by a at least one parent or designated responsible adult AT ALL TIMES.
+• Children: Children up to 15 years must be supervised by a at least one parent or designated responsible adult AT ALL TIMES.
+The Sea Queen crew and the guides cannot be responsible for minors on board.

 • In case our boats are not available for some reason (e.g. malfunctioning) we reserve the right to supply another boat with similar standard, depending on availability at that time.
 In the very worst case, if no other adequate boat is available, Sea Queen will provide hotel accommodation and daily diving.